 Once considered an expensive luxury, Botox, dermal fillers and other medical aesthetic procedures have become much more commonplace.
 Medical aesthetics is one of the most lucrative business opportunities for nurse practitioners today.
 In fact, only about 10% to 15% of the current demand for medical aesthetic services is being met, meaning that entrepreneurial practitioners can build fulfilling and profitable practices in this specialty.

 The benefits of adding medical aesthetics to a practice are numerous.
 Medical aesthetics set the tone for a more positive work environment because you are treating healthy patients who want to look as good as they feel.
 The baby boomer population between the ages of 51 and 64 is driving this market.
-Every 8 seconds, someone turns 50, and the buying power of this age group is projected to exceed $2 trillion dollars by 2007.
+Every 8 seconds, someone turns 50, and the buying power of this age group is projected to continuously increase.

 Learning how to effectively perform medical aesthetics procedures will enhance your practice, increase your income and provide widespread patient satisfaction.
 For more information on courses, contact Aesthetic Institute of Massachusetts.